root-project/root/tree/ntuple/v7/doc/specifications.md

 Old readers need to ignore these columns and fields constructed from such columns.
 Old readers can, however, figure out the number of elements stored in such unknown columns.

-The flags field can have one of the following bits set
+The "flags" field can have one of the following bits set

 | Bit      | Meaning                                                           |
 |----------|-------------------------------------------------------------------|
 | 0x08     | Deferred column: index of first element in the column is not zero |
 | 0x10     | Column with a range of possible values                            |

 If flag 0x08 (deferred column) is set, the index of the first element in this column is not zero, which happens if the column is added at a later point during write.
 In this case, an additional 64bit integer containing the first element index follows the representation index field.
 Compliant implementations should yield synthetic data pages made up of 0x00 bytes when trying to read back elements in the range $[0, firstElementIndex-1]$.
 This results in zero-initialized values in the aforementioned range for fields of any supported C++ type, including `std::variant<Ts...>` and collections such as `std::vector<T>`.
 The leading zero pages of deferred columns are _not_ part of the page list, i.e. they have no page locator.
 In practice, deferred columns only appear in the schema extension record frame (see Section Footer Envelope).

 If flag 0x10 (column with range) is set, the column metadata contains the inclusive range of valid values for this column (used e.g. for quantized real values).
 The range is represented as a min and a max value, specified as IEEE 754 little-endian double precision floats.

 If the index of the first element is negative (sign bit set), the column is deferred _and_ suppressed.
 In this case, no (synthetic) pages exist up to and including the cluster of the first element index.